forestgrape/people_interactions/conflicts/ru_ukr_conflict.md

 ### Security for Ukraine
 * General [security considerations for Europe and the world](#security-in-europe-and-the-world) apply also to Ukraine as the largest country entirely within Europe.
 * A good army backed by a strong technology and defense industry in Ukraine by international cooperation and support.
-* A neutral status for Ukraine combined with (legally binding) security guarantees (the guarantees from the Budapest memorandum have not been enough). // officially in discussion
+* A neutral status for Ukraine combined with (legally binding) security guarantees (the guarantees from the Budapest memorandum have been useless). // officially in discussion
+  > Many countries likely would be willing to give binding and clearcut guarantees as it is in most countries interest to have a friendly and independent Ukraine. // Security guarantees without NATO membership have the advantage for Ukraine, not to take independent decisions whether to join hypothetical future conflicts of NATO countries.
+As bordering country the risk is higher to ba at the front.